Value identification as transaction creator

 An IP Intermediary sits at the core of specific markets and has a unique opportunity to identify assets that buyers see as valuable.

-We are also able to rapidly assess large portfolios to identify candidates for transactions based on a combination of market knowledge and patent metrics.
+Combined with our team of subject matter experts, we are also able to rapidly assess large portfolios to identify candidates for transactions based on a combination of market knowledge and patent metrics.

 Quickly Identifying Portfolio Value